|

 fragments were ejected from certain target sites on Mars and traveled to

 Earth together.
-A fascinating implication is from this is that launch
+A fascinating implication from this is that launch

 paired pieces need not land in the same country (or even on the same